waf/waf.github.com/content/rest-apis-and-relational-databases-in-clojure.rst

     > cd todoapp
     > lein ring server

-Your browser should open up to a "Hello World" page on http://localhost:3000/.
+After issuing the ``lein ring server`` command, your browser should open up a "Hello World" page on http://localhost:3000/.
 Let's make that a little bit more interesting!
-Keeping the server running, open ``src/todoapp/handler.clj`` in your favorite editor and examine the contents:
+Keeping the server running, open the generated ``src/todoapp/handler.clj`` file in your favorite editor and examine the contents:

 .. code-block:: clojure